 Let’s delve a little deeper.
 We will start with a trip down memory lane for strategic business theory.

 Differentiation is important.
 It has always been important.
-Theodore Levitt – a true beacon of strategic theory – already had wise words to say about it in his article Marketing Success Through Differentiation—of Anything as far back as in 1980.
+Theodore Levitt – a true beacon of strategic theory – already had wise words to say about it in his article Marketing Success Through Differentiation—of Anything as far back as 1980.
 Here is one of his important arguments that differentiation is always part of the recipe for success.
 Whether you are in B2B or B2C.
-Whether you sold soda in competition with the Coca-Cola Company in the 1980s or you traded steel plate for the German automotive industry.
+Whether you sold soda in competition with the Coca-Cola Company in the 1980s or traded steel plates for the German automotive industry.
 One compelling quote from the article is:

-The usual presumption about so-called undifferentiated commodities is that they are exceedingly price sensitive.
+The usual presumption about so-called undifferentiated commodities is that they are exceedingly price-sensitive.
 A fractionally lower price gets the business.
 That is seldom true except in the imaginary world of economics textbooks In the actual world of markets, nothing is exempt from other considerations, even when price competition rages.

 The article could have been written today.
-Perhaps using other terms, other examples.
+Perhaps using other terms, or other examples.
 But the essence is the same.
 He argues that you should understand the product in broader terms, including everything around it.
 We would say the same thing today, but talk about the customer journey in the broadest sense.
 When did you last (re)visit your customer journey, by the way?

 All in all, nothing new under the sun.
 Differentiation was and is important.
 Therefore, you should know whether:

-customers see that you differentiate yourself clearly from others?
+Do customers see that you differentiate yourself clearly from others?

 If so, how do you differentiate yourselves?